1. Home

 Net metering is a utility billing program that allows you to get credit for your excess solar generation.
 Whenever your solar panels generate more electricity than your home needs, that excess energy is sent to the utility grid.
 Your utility company or electricity provider then credits your account for that amount of electricity.

 The value of this credit varies and depends on your utility company, the net metering terms it has set, and your electric rate.
-However, the idea is that you can use those credits to offset the cost of electricity you pull from the grid in the future.
+However, you can use those credits to offset the cost of electricity you pull from the grid in the future.

 If your utility company doesn’t have a net metering program, you won’t be able to earn any credit for your extra electricity.
 Thus, when you draw from the utility grid at night or during stormy days, you will have to pay for that usage, instead of having the credits cover it.

 Your utility company will still send you a bill containing electricity charges that cover customer service and delivery fees.
 Some will be flat monthly charges, while others take into consideration your total electricity usage.
-Before going solar, remember to ask your utility company which charges you will continue getting billed for, even after installing solar.
+Before going solar, it’s smart to ask your utility company which charges you will be billed for, even after installing solar.

-Solar offset is the measurement of how much electricity your solar panels produce vs. the amount of electricity your home uses.
-Many systems are designed by the solar company with a solar offset of “100%” - the amount you use and the amount your panels make are equal when measured over an extended period of time.
+Solar offset is the measurement of how much electricity your solar panels produce in relation to the amount of electricity your home uses.
+Many systems are designed by the solar company with a solar offset of 100%.
+A 100% offset means the amount you use and the amount your panels make are equal when measured over an extended period of time.

-Typically, the higher the percentage of energy that you consume from solar power, the lower your monthly electric bill will be.
+Typically, the higher the percentage of energy you consume from your solar system, the lower your monthly electric bill will be.

 See how much you can save by going solar with Palmetto